NanoParticles/Minecraft-Server-Crafter-Lite-Edition-legacy/README.md

 Sqlite 3 Database - Minecraft Server Crafter also searches for the JSON files for whitelisting, and bans to add them to their respective tables.
 All changes is configured in Minecraft Server Crafter

 Networking - This program automatically detects the Local IP address of the machine the program is on and sets it as the IP address by default for the Server IP, which can be changed within the program under Server Properties File > Networking.
-This feature doesn't collect any personal data maliciously.